 Oh, yes, the case back is now equipped with a sapphire crystal that allows you to admire from time to time the in-house Caliber 01 automatic chronograph movement and the choice of straps now includes an expensive Barenia leather band, but apart from that, I don’t see anything innovative about it.
 It looks like just another version of an already well-known watch, which it certainly is.

 Still, I must admit that the watch indeed looks great: while Breitlings are often associated with lots of bling and not much of good taste, their collection is getting better and better as the Swiss brand introduces new timekeepers.

-This 01 Panamerican, for example, features a very attractive combination of colors: the anodized bronze dial is cleverly accented with three egg-shell white sub-dials and a rotating bezel with circular slide rule printed in black and red over a background of the same “vintage” color.
-The dial is very legible: even the small pointers of chronograph indicators and the small seconds display provide enough contrast for the polished indicators, while the hour and minute hands with their thin patches of Superluminova will be easily readable in any lighting condition.
+This 01 Panamerican, for example, features an attractive combination of colors: the anodized bronze dial is cleverly accented with three egg-shell white sub-dials and a rotating bezel with circular slide rule printed in black and red over a background of the same “vintage” color.
+The dial is legible: even the small pointers of chronograph indicators and the small seconds display provide enough contrast for the polished indicators, while the hour and minute hands with their thin patches of Superluminova will be easily readable in any lighting condition.

 As usual, Breitling will limit the Panamerican’s production to just 1000 pieces that will most likely retail at some €7000 or close to that.
 If you are looking for a “true” limited edition watch (and I am talking about a timepiece which is limited to no more than a couple of dozens of pieces, maybe even less), you should probably look somewhere else.

-However, if your plan is to get a “manly” watch, which is rare enough not to be worn by every single college graduate from the office, this could be a very nice choice, if you can afford one, that is.
+However, if your plan is to get a “manly” watch, which is rare enough not to be worn by every single college graduate from the office, this could be a nice choice, if you can afford one, that is.